General presentation of the EDELWEISS-III experiment

 In order to reduce as much as possible the residual radioactivity, the experiment is located under the Frejus mountain, in the underground laboratory of Modane at the French-Italian border.
 Detectors are also strongly shielded by different screens.

 |Zoom on a bolometer: it is a Germanium cristal instrumented by electrodes and a small, utra-sensitive rectangular thermometer which you can see glued on the lateral side of the cristal.
 Several kinds of bolometers exist within EDELWEISS, with different performances.||A partial view of the experiment, showing some of the shielding screens, and the cryostat which keeps the detector temperature to 20 mK.
 Detectors are located inside the big coper cover.|

-A worldwide competitionThe Edelweiss researchers have not yet observed WIMPs but they could obtain excellent sensitivities with the version I of the experiment (1kg detectors).
-These results put the experiment among the first ones worldwide in the beginning of the 2000s.
+A worldwide competitionThe Edelweiss researchers have not yet observed WIMPs but they could obtain excellent sensitivities with the version I of the experiment (three 320-gram detectors) and latter the version II (ten 400-g detectors).
+These results put the experiment among the first ones worldwide.

-The version II of the experiment, more sensitive (30kg of detectors with improved performances), is now taking data.
+The version III of the experiment, more sensitive (40 detectors og 800 grams with improved performances), is now starting data taking.